ncbarbieri/RetroEdge/README.md

-# RetroEdge
-Retro Edge - Retro Educational Development Game Engine
+# RetroEdge - Retro Educational Development Game Engine

 RetroEdge is a lightweight 2D game engine designed with educational goals in mind.
 It provides a simple yet modern framework to help students learn the core concepts of game development without being overwhelmed by technical complexity.